-The generalist field experience provides supervised practice assignments designed to develop a social work perspective and skills in working with client systems-i.e., individuals, families, groups, organizations, and communities.
+Undergraduate Practicum Instruction is a twelve-credit course including supervised practice experience in a human service organization serving a variety of client populations.
+This course places emphasis on increased knowledge and skills for working with client systems, i.e. individuals, families group, organizations and communities.
 A major purpose of practicum education is to develop understanding of and beginning competence in the promotion of social and economic justice, the alleviation of critical social problems, and the enhancement of human well-being.
-This course includes an educationally supervised practicum in a human services organization serving a variety of client populations and a weekly seminar.
-A total of 220 clock hours (16 to 20 hours a week) in the agency/organization is required.
-The one-hour weekly seminar focuses on integration of theory related to human behavior, organizational and community dynamics and policy in the context of practicum experiences.
-Practice I 383R is a co-requisite for this course.
+Requirements include an educationally supervised practicum of 440 hours at the agency/ organization and attendance and participation in practicum seminars that are designed to integrate practice and theories related to human behavior, organizational and community dynamics and policy in the context of service planning and service delivery.
+Practice is a co-requisite for this course.